 Some of the subsidiaries are classified as TRSs.
-As described above, a TRS may earn income that would not be qualifying income if earned directly by the parent REIT; however, no more than 25% of the value of a REIT's assets may consist of securities of one or more TRSs and, with respect to taxable years beginning after December 31, 2017, no more than 20% of the value of a REIT's assets may consist of securities of one or more TRSs.
+As described above, a TRS may earn income that would not be qualifying income if earned directly by the parent REIT; however, no more than 20% of the value of a REIT's assets may consist of securities of one or more TRSs (25% for taxable years beginning before January 1, 2018).
 One or more of our TRSs hold a number of assets that cannot be owned directly by a REIT.
-The value of the securities of our TRSs is far less than the permitted percentage thresholds described in this section.
+We believe that the value of the securities of our TRSs is far less than the permitted percentage thresholds described in this section.

 Some of the subsidiaries are classified as partnerships.
 In the case of a REIT that is a partner in a partnership, such REIT is treated as owning its proportionate share of the assets of the partnership and as earning its allocable share of the gross income of the partnership for purposes of the applicable REIT qualification tests.
 Thus, our proportionate share of the assets, liabilities, and items of income of any partnership, joint venture, or limited liability company that is treated as a partnership for federal income tax purposes in which we own an interest, directly or indirectly, will be treated as our assets and gross income for purposes of applying the various REIT qualification requirements.
-See "Tax Aspects of Our Investments in our Operating Partnership and Subsidiary Partnerships" below.
+See Tax Aspects of Our Investments in our Operating Partnership and Subsidiary Partnership s below.